 Instead, we have a system in which some rural votes are far more valuable than other rural votes.
 It’s also proven to be internationally true that, the more urban an area is, the more it votes towards the left.
 But the U.S. has a peculiar system that disproportionately empowers rural areas, and that’s had big international consequences over the last 20 years.

 Imagine that the U.S. had a simple presidential system in which the winner of the most votes wins the presidency.
 In that alternate universe, Al Gore would have won in 2000, as the winner of the popular vote.
 There would be no Iraq War and the U.S. would be $1 trillion wealthier.
 In 2016, Clinton would have won as well (although if you have Gore win as a hypothetical in 2000, the world would have evolved in a different direction and perhaps many other things would be different too).
-And if you imagine that the U.S. had a fairer Senate system, the last ten years in particular would look very different, because a purely opositional minority party would have had far less power.
+And if you imagine that the U.S. had a fairer Senate system, the last ten years in particular would look very different, because a purely oppositional minority party would have had far less power.
+That minority party would have had to moderate its positions.

 In a world closer to one-person, one-vote, the U.S. political outcomes would look much more like Canada’s, Australia’s, or the UK’s.
 The U.S. system disproportionately empowers a small number of minority rural states to set and sway the political agenda.
 Backwards rural states’s power leads to many of the undesirable outcomes we’ve seen over the last twenty years.
 The structure of the country allows a relatively unpopular rump party to set the country’s agenda.
 Once you realize this, you’ll realize that the U.S. is slightly less nuts than it seems, politically speaking.